C2DH/ranketwo-submissions/lessons/drafts/digital-maps-and-historical-inquiry.md

 * Can you trace the origin of the data?
 Can you contextualize the visualizations by applying source criticism?
 * What other elements and information you find interesting?

-## 3 History take place.
-Maps as data
+## 3 History takes place.
+Maps as (real-time) data

 ### 3.a
 Mapping an area has always been particularly important in warfare because of the need to identify weak points and crucial targets between enemies.
 On maps for public use, fortifications and military information often remained invisible, at best only outlined in vague shapes or blank spaces.
-One could argue due to the cruciality of this information, maps published by administrative authorities are the most precise ones.
-Nevertheless, the existence of precise maps posed the danger of them falling into enemies’ hands.
-So, even with topographic maps by administrative authorities, a critical analysis is needed to understand the content of the map.
-With World War II, a new and powerful tool for surveying became popular: aerial photography.
+This brings about once more the selections in representations on maps that may deceive.
+But with World War Two, a new and powerful tool for surveying became popular: aerial photography.
 Military technology enabled new ways of scouting the surface of the earth for vital infrastructure.
 Moreover, it was used to evaluate damage caused by air raids.

-During World War II, all major belligerent powers pursued aerial reconnaissance, including Germany, Great Britain, the United States of America, and the Soviet Union.
+During World War Two, all major belligerent powers pursued aerial reconnaissance, including Germany, Great Britain, the United States of America, and the Soviet Union.
 An important collection of aerial photography is the National Collection of Aerial Photography (NCAP), which is digitalising thousands of (British and foreign) photographs and make them available on [their website](https://ncap.org.uk/).

 Each series of photographs allows us even to track the route of one specific plane during its flight.

 ![Detail of Topographic Map of Stettin, 1945](/assets/images/maps-as-historical-sources/1945-stettin-soviet-1-50000-crop.jpg "Detail of Topographic Map of Stettin, 1945")

-Illustration 2.1: Detail of Topographic Map of Stettin, 1945
+Figure XX.
+Detail of Topographic Map of Stettin, 1945

-The first illustration is a detail of a topographic map of Stettin in a scale of 1:50.000, created in 1945.
-Until the end of World War II, [Stettin](https://en.wikipedia.org/wiki/Szczecin){:target="_blank"} was a German town.
-For allied forces, it was a main target due to its harbour, access to the Baltic Sea, and several industries.
+The first illustration is a detail of a topographic map of [Stettin/Szczecin](https://en.wikipedia.org/wiki/Szczecin), a German town until the end of World War Two and currently in Poland, in a scale of 1:50.000, created in 1945.
+For allied forces, it was a main target due to its harbour, access to the Baltic Sea, and presence of several industries.
 During the war, bomb raids on Szczecin were done mainly by the UK and US.
 In the end, Soviet forces conquered the city.
 After 1945, it was handed over to Polish authorities and remains, up until this day, a town right next to Poland’s border with Germany.
 In 1945, a Soviet cartographer created this topographic map.
-The description translates: “This map was produced in 1945 after a 1:25 000 German field-work from 1888, edited in 1911, 28, 29 and 1936”.
-This explains the first curiosity.
-The labelling is a Cyrillic transliteration of the German terms for the city: “ОБЕРВИК” is “Oberwiek”, the Southern part of the town with several industrial sites.
-It is mixed with Russian expressions, such as “больн” ( the abbreviation for “hospital”).
-What errors might have occurred when considering the specific conditions of  map production?
-What is the estimated reliability of this topographic map as a representation of the city in 1945?
+The description translates: “This map was produced in 1945 after a 1:25 000 German field-work from 1888, edited in 1911, 28, 29 and 1936”. **This reuse, combined to the change of political authority**, no doubt explain the fact that the labelling of the map is essentially a Cyrillic transliteration of the German toponyms used for the town: “ОБЕРВИК” is “Oberwiek”, the Southern part of the town with several industrial sites.
+There are more Russian terms at play, such as “больн”, which is the abbreviation for “hospital”.
+Considering the specific conditions of the creation of the map in the aftermath of the war, and with damages having occurred in the meantime due to military operations, one needs to critically interrogate the accuracy and estimated reliability of this topographic map as a representation of the town in 1945. **The series of aerial photography allows to compare these different kinds of spatial representations and evaluate their sincerity.**

 ![Royal Air Force, Aerial Photograph, 28th November 1943](/assets/images/maps-as-historical-sources/1943-11-28_NCAP-3070_TR_crop.png "Royal Air Force, Aerial Photograph, 28th November 1943")
-Illustration 2.2: Royal Air Force, Aerial Photograph, 28th November 1943.
+Figure XX: Royal Air Force, Aerial Photograph, 28th November 1943.

 URL: https://ncap.org.uk/frame/6-1-5-3-254?pos=9 [13.03.2024]

-The NCAP provides the following information about the image in the file’s metadata: “Location: Pommerensdorf; West Pomeranian Province; Poland; 28th November 1943; Corporate bodies: 540 Squadron (RAF)”.
-Interestingly, it shows the city's current nationality (“Poland”), instead of the nationality during World War II (i.e. Germany).
-In addition, it does not regard the municipal incorporation of “Pommerensdorf [sic!]” into Stettin in 1939.
-Those research hurdles are the results of the city’s troubled history.
+We work with one photograph of an excursion of the 540 Squadron of the RAF, that took place in November 1943.
+The photo is part of the NCAP collection: [URL](https://ncap.org.uk/frame/6-1-5-3-254?pos=9) The following information about the image is provided in the file’s metadata: “Location: Pommerensdorf; West Pomeranian Province; Poland; 28th November 1943; Corporate bodies: 540 Squadron (RAF)”.
+Critically analysing these metadata, we notice as historians:
+* that the name of the town of Stettin does not appear, thus disregarding the municipal incorporation of “Pommerensdorf [sic!]” into Stettin in 1939
+* that there is an anachronism in the sense that the town's location is “Poland” even though the photograph dates from a time the city was part of Germany.
+Those research hurdles are a **compromise** between the city’s troubled history **and the needs - sometimes shortcomings - of classififications of the patrimonial collections.**

 Analysing the picture and comparing it to the topographic map, the same train rails, the flow of the river Oder/Odra and the islands are recognisable.
-What objects are only visible in the photograph?
-While the train tracks are shown, the map does not mark the goods station’s wagon depot.
-The hospital buildings can be identified south of the wagon depot and the small park.
+But are there objects that are only visible in the photograph?
+Indeed, while the map shows the train tracks, it does not mark the goods station’s wagon depot. **In the photograph???=>** The hospital buildings can be identified south of the wagon depot and the small park.
 However, the municipal gasworks across the tracks to the hospital’s East (recognisable by their round building structure) remain hidden on the map.
 Only information from other maps or the knowledge of the building shapes make the identification possible.
 This specific part of the town was heavily damaged by bomb raids already in April 1943.
 Therefore, empty fields, buildings without roofs and even some bomb craters are visible in the photograph.
+**Should we add a conclusion for this comparison?**

+**The availability of homogenous series of large numbers of digitized images online, and their metadata, allow to investigate and cross-check sources quickly.** Let's play with some data!

-Assignment 2.1.: Track [the flights over Stettin/Szczecin on the NCAP archive](https://ncap.org.uk/search?pos=9%20%5B13.03.2024%5D&archive=6-1-5-3) by using the interactive map.
-How many were there, and when were they conducted?
+Track [the flights over Stettin/Szczecin on the NCAP archive](https://ncap.org.uk/search?pos=9%20%5B13.03.2024%5D&archive=6-1-5-3) **that are all organized in the same series and can be sorted with this filter.
+Check their metadata and note down:
+* How many excursions took place?
+* When were they conducted?

-Read the Wikipedia articles on the squadrons, e.g. [540 Squadron RAF](https://en.wikipedia.org/wiki/No._540_Squadron_RAF) of the flights as help.
-What are possible explanations for the route, the timing, and which city areas were left out?
+You can read the Wikipedia articles on the [540 Squadron of the RAF](https://en.wikipedia.org/wiki/No._540_Squadron_RAF) to find complementary information on the flights.
+After doing this, can you find possible explanations for the route, the timing, and the town areas that were left out?

-Assignment 2.2.
+**Now reflect on the following:**
 What advantage does the topographic map have compared to an aerial photograph?
 Consider the circumstances of aerial photography from this period.
-Comparing different photographs will give insight.
+Comparing different photographs will give insight. **SOfia comment: Need to provide more guidance here***.

 ### 3.b Reporting War 1914 and 2024

 Times of war are times of massive map production.
-While military maps are kept secret during the war, because they depict points of strategic interest, there is a huge number of maps produced for public use.
-These kind of public maps are published to show the development of war, the advancement of troops or the loss of territory.
-Public maps about warfare are a highly sensitive source for historiography, because wars are fought not only with weapons, but also with images.
+While military maps are kept secret during the war, because they depict points of strategic interest, there is a huge number of maps produced for public use to inform about the war (advancement of troops, loss of territory etc) **or as means of propaganda.** Public maps about warfare are a highly sensitive source for historiography, because wars are fought not only with weapons, but also with images.
 Therefore, we should guide a special focus on questions like who provided information and data to be shown on the map, and what was the particular purpose of the production of such public maps.

-In this part of the lesson, we compare maps from the First World War 1914-1918 and maps of the Russian-Ukrainian War since 2022.
-During the First World War, public maps about the war were mainly published in newspapers and journals.
+In this part of the lesson, we compare maps from the World War One and maps of the Russian-Ukrainian War since 2022.
+During World War One, public maps about the war were mainly published in newspapers and journals.
 Most of these maps had a relatively small scale, i.e. the map showed a rough sketch of the front line between two countries in a scale of 1:1 Million to 1:5 Million.
 In case a part of the front line was of particular interest, some publishers added medium scale maps, for example about Verdun and its surroundings on the Franco-German front.

 Illustration 4-1: Verein für Kriegshilfe: Map of the Western front as of February 1915

 ![Verein für Kriegshilfe: Map of the Western front as of February 1915](/assets/images/maps-as-historical-sources/Reporting-War_1915_Kriegshilfe-Muenchen_Voelkerkrieg_01.jpg "Verein für Kriegshilfe: Map of the Western front as of February 1915")

 This kind of small scale public maps were issued weekly.
-The regular rhythm of publication made these maps an important medium of information and propaganda: It showed the progress or non-progress of front lines, it informed readers at least roughly about areas in danger to be directly affected by the war, and it demonstrated gain and loss of territory.
+The regular rhythm of publication made these maps an important medium of information and propaganda: it showed the progress or non-progress of front lines, it informed readers at least roughly about areas in danger to be directly affected by the war, and it demonstrated gain and loss of territory.
 However, these small scale maps did not let the reader get closer to the situation along the front line.
 The armies kept large scale maps secret which showed trenches and fortified places, because publicly known details would allow the enemy to more precisely direct its attacks.

 ![](/assets/images/maps-as-historical-sources/Reporting-War_1915_Kriegshilfe-Western-Front_01.jpg "")